-To be eligible for Toyo Tires F1600 Championship points a competitor must register for the series through OFFC and hold a valid racing licence (e.g. CASC-OR, ASN Canada FIA, SCCA) and must be a member of a CASC-OR affiliated club.
+To be eligible for Toyo Tires F1600 Championship points a competitor must register for the series through OFFC and hold a valid racing licence (e.g., CASC-OR, ASN Canada, SCCA) and must be a member of a CASC-OR affiliated club.
 All cars that complete 50% of the overall winner's distance (rounded up) will receive finishing points.
-There are 2 drops in a season (score 16 of 18 races).
+There is 1 drop in a season (score 17 of 18 races).
 A competitor cannot drop a DQ.